dylanbrewer/RecyclingHabits/README.md

 ## Acknowledgements

-This code is based on AEA data editor's readme guidelines. (https://aeadataeditor.github.io/posts/2020-12-08-template-readme).
+This code is based on the AEA data editor readme guidelines (https://aeadataeditor.github.io/posts/2020-12-08-template-readme).
 Some content on this page was copied from [Hindawi](https://www.hindawi.com/research.data/#statement.templates).
 Other content was adapted from [Fort (2016)](https://doi.org/10.1093/restud/rdw057) and [Hollingsworth, Wing, and Bradford (2022)](https://doi.org/10.5281/zenodo.6626309).